romanthekat/r-notes/README.md

 ### Outliner
-Generates an outline for a note with links.
+Generates an outline note for a note.
 For example with 3 levels depth (note -> links -> links of links):
 ```
 ---